Bone scintigraphy in the diagnosis of prosthesis loosening

 Why bone scintigraphy for diagnosing prosthesis loosening is only useful after approximately 1.5 years

-Especially in the diagnosis of prosthetic loosening the bone scintigraphy can help – however, there is an important temporal aspect:
+Especially in the diagnosis of a prosthesis loosening bone scintigraphy can help – however there is an important temporal aspect:

 1. Increased activity immediately after implantation

-In the first 12 to 18 months after prosthesis implantation, a skeletal scintigraphy always shows increased accumulation around the implant.
+In the first 12 to 18 months after a prosthesis implantation, bone scintigraphy always a increased accumulation around the implant.

 Why?